-There are several different ways of marking an embroidery design on fabric, and each person has their favorite.
+There are a variety of ways to mark or transfer an embroidery design on fabric, and each person has their favorite.
 But even if you have a method that you prefer over the others, it's a good idea to be familiar with all of the options, because the best choice of technique can also often depend on the weight or color of fabric being used.

-If your fabric is fairly thin, you can transfer the designs directly onto the fabric using a light source such as a light box or window, marking the lines with a chalk-based marking pencil or water soluble transfer pen or pencil.
+If your fabric is fairly thin, you can transfer the designs directly onto the fabric using a light source such as a light box or window, marking the lines with a chalk-based marking pencil or water-soluble transfer pen or pencil.
 In a pinch, a finely sharpened standard pencil will also work.

 To transfer a design using a light source such as a window, tape the pattern to the glass and cover the pattern with the fabric.
 You should be able to see the design clearly through the fabric and trace the lines with your marking pencil or pen.